BigPolarBear1/factorization/README.md

 Btw, what I'll do tomorrow is use cupy.roll() to shift these arrays after changing quadratic coefficient.
 That should be very fast.
 So that we just have a loop were we keep rolling and summing that 2d interval... which is going to be pretty neat when its finished.

+You know, I really hate microsoft.
+They destroyed everything that was good in my life.
+They also went after the only person in this industry who actually believed in me and supported me.
+And nobody at microsoft did anything.
+Fuck they probably patted the guy who threatened me with a gun on the back, wouldn't surprise me if they knew exactly who that guy was.
+All these people who work in security at microsoft, they all suck at their job, they are all incompetent.
+I dont even know why i'm mad at the fbi, bc its really microsoft that i'm mad at.
+But then again, the fbi are also losers.